 In addition to the impact of the range and quality of services provided, many factors affect the fees of 401(k) plans.
-Further, as with any other employee benefit, the
+Further, as with any other employee benefit, the costs associated with 401(k) plans are typically shared between the employer and plan participants.

 Participants who work for employers that do not heavily subsidize their plans will incur higher fees on average.
-Plans that charge account level fees will tend to have lower-cost investment options than plans without direct account level charges.
-Because of the relatively fixed costs that all plans incur, participants in plans with a small amount of assets tend to pay higher fees per dollar invested than plans with a larger amount.53 Participants in plans that have many small accounts typically pay higher fees per dollar invested than plans with larger accounts.
+Plans that charge account-level fees will tend to have lower-cost investment options than plans without direct account-level charges.
+Because of the relatively fixed costs that all plans incur, participants in plans with a smaller amount of assets tend to pay higher fees per dollar invested than plans with a larger amount.51 Participants in plans that have many small accounts typically pay higher fees per dollar invested than plans with larger accounts.
 Plans with more service features tend to be more costly than plans with fewer service features.
-All of these factors affect the costs of the plan and the plan's investment options.
-They must all be considered when evaluating the reasonableness of a plan's costs.
+All of these factors affect the costs of the plan and the plan's investment options, so they must all be considered when evaluating the reasonableness of a plan's costs.